BillJr99/Ursinus-CS376/_pages/Labs/lab-shell.md

 To do this, check if the last token in your input is the `&` character.
 If it is, remove it from the list of tokens, and set a flag variable that indicates that the parent should not `waitpid` on the child like we did above.

 Finally, in your main loop, when you start a process in the foreground, set `foreground_pid` to the pid of that child.
 Be sure to set it back to `0` when that child terminates (which you'll know by checking the pid that is returned from your call to `wait`).
 If you start a process in the background, do not set `foreground_pid`.
 We will use this later to keep track of which process is the foreground process (because it should receive signals sent to the shell).
+I recommend making this variable a global variable, so that these signal handler functions can access the variable when it comes time to write them.

 You can test this functionality with a command such as `ls &`.
 When this command finishes, run the `ps` command and verify that you do not have a defunct or zombie `ls` process still running (as your shell should terminate it when it receives the `SIGCHLD` signal by calling `wait`).